Jurors in R. Kelly trial dismissed for the day after one is replaced; defense argument to resume Tuesday

 After Brindley wrapped up and returned to the defense table, McDavid took off his glasses, sniffed quietly, and wiped away tears.

-The attorney for Milton “June” Brown begins her closing argument by saying prosecutors “failed miserably” at proving Brown knew about any child porn.
-“If you are wondering why Milton Brown is charged in this case, you are definitely not alone.”
+Mary Judge, an attorney for Brown, was decidedly more low-key, promising jurors at the beginning of her argument not to yell that them as much as Brindley.
+She said prosecutors “failed miserably” at proving Brown knew about any child pornography, characterizing Brown as a low-level assistant who would not have been brought in on Kelly’s most closely held secrets.

-Judge is reminding the jury about prosecutors’ opening statement that Brown helped Kelly hide his “dark side,” saying it’s preposterous, and there was no such evidence.
-“The government presents a good story, but it’s not true.”

-Kelly’s employees were told to stay in their lanes, Judge says, and all the government’s evidence proves is that Brown was doing his job as Kelly’s assistant.
-“The government has no proof that Milton Brown ever received child pornography,” she says.
+Kelly’s employees were told to stay in their lanes, Judge said, and all the government’s evidence proved is that Brown was doing his job as Kelly’s assistant.

 The defendants rested their cases Friday afternoon.
-While prosecutors had hoped to call witnesses in rebuttal — particularly Kelly’s former manager Barry Hankerson — U.S. District Judge Harry Leinenweber said they could not call any witnesses who were not ready to go immediately Friday afternoon.
+While prosecutors had hoped to call witnesses in rebuttal — particularly Kelly’s former manager Barry Hankerson — Leinenweber said they could not call any witnesses who were not ready to go immediately Friday afternoon.

-Leinenweber is “under pressure” to move things along quickly, he said when prosecutors asked to briefly present witnesses Monday.
+Leinenweber is “under pressure” to move things along quickly, he said when prosecutors asked if they could briefly present witnesses Monday.
 “Either do it today or not.”

 Leinenweber also denied prosecutors’ request to prohibit defense attorneys from quoting from trial transcripts during closing arguments.